-House Points: A maximum of one house point can be issued to a student each lesson.
-These are issued on Class Charts and given daily in lessons/out of lessons for a wide range of reasons, including:
+House Points: A maximum of two house point can be issued to a student each lesson.
+These are issued on Class Charts and given daily for a wide range of reasons, including:

 House Points are also issued for a contribution to the wider school community.